popany/reading/Program-Library-HOWTO.md

 Thus, `/usr/lib/libreadline.so.3` is a fully-qualified **soname**, which ldconfig would set to be a symbolic link to some **realname** like `/usr/lib/libreadline.so.3.0`.
 There should also be a **linker name**, `/usr/lib/libreadline.so` which could be a symbolic link referring to `/usr/lib/libreadline.so.3`.

 #### 3.1.2.
 Filesystem Placement

+The GNU standards recommend installing by default all libraries in `/usr/local/lib` when distributing source code (and all commands should go into `/usr/local/bin`).

+According to the FHS, most libraries should be installed in `/usr/lib`, but libraries required for startup should be in `/lib` and libraries that are not part of the system should be in `/usr/local/lib`.

+The **GNU** standards recommend the default for **developers** of source code, while the **FHS** recommends the default for **distributors** (who selectively override the source code defaults, usually via the system's package management system).
+In practice this works nicely: the \`\`latest'' (possibly buggy!) source code that you download automatically installs itself in the \`\`local'' directory (`/usr/local`), and once that code has matured the package managers can trivially override the default to place the code in the standard place for distributions.
+Note that if your library calls programs that can only be called via libraries, you should place those programs in `/usr/local/libexe`c (which becomes `/usr/libexec` in a distribution).
+One complication is that Red Hat-derived systems don't include `/usr/local/lib` by default in their search for libraries; see the discussion below about `/etc/ld.so.conf`.
+Other standard library locations include `/usr/X11R6/lib` for X-windows.
+Note that `/lib/security` is used for PAM modules, but those are usually loaded as DL libraries (also discussed below).

+### 3.2.
+How Libraries are Used

+On GNU glibc-based systems, including all Linux systems, **starting up** an ELF binary executable automatically **causes** the program **loader** to be loaded and run.
+On Linux systems, this loader is named `/lib/ld-linux.so.X` (where X is a version number).
+This loader, in turn, **finds** and **loads** all other shared libraries used by the program.

+The list of **directories to be searched** is stored in the file `/etc/ld.so.conf`.
+Many Red Hat-derived distributions don't normally include `/usr/local/lib` in the file `/etc/ld.so.conf`.
+I consider this a bug, and adding `/usr/local/lib` to `/etc/ld.so.conf` is a common \`\`fix'' required to run many programs on Red Hat-derived systems.

+If you want to just **override a few functions in a library**, but keep the rest of the library, you can enter the names of overriding libraries (`.o` files) in `/etc/ld.so.preload`; these \`\`preloading'' libraries will take precedence over the standard set.
+This preloading file is typically used for emergency patches; a distribution usually won't include such a file when delivered.

+Searching all of these directories at program start-up would be grossly inefficient, so a **caching** arrangement is actually used.
+The program `ldconfig(8)` by default reads in the file `/etc/ld.so.conf`, sets up the appropriate **symbolic links** in the dynamic link directories (so they'll follow the standard conventions), and then writes a cache to `/etc/ld.so.cache` that's then used by other programs.
+This greatly speeds up access to libraries.
+The implication is that `ldconfig` must be run whenever a DLL is **added**, when a DLL is **removed**, or when the set of DLL **directories changes**; running `ldconfig` is often one of the steps performed by package managers when installing a library.
+On start-up, then, the dynamic loader actually uses the file `/etc/ld.so.cache` and then loads the libraries it needs.

+### 3.3.
+Environment Variables

+#### LD_LIBRARY_PATH